aireef/sustainable-development-goals/README.md

 # Overview
-### making a simple ui about sustainable development goals using flutter
+###a simple flutter ui about sustainable development goals